 Should you not find what you need on this website, please contact Adult Education at 701-328-2393.
-Our office is located on the 9th floor of the State Capitol and open 8:00 am - 4:30 pm Monday - Friday.
+Our office is located in the Capitol Tower and open 8:00 am - 4:30 pm Monday - Friday.

 Success Files documentary on power and relevancy of Adult Education.